Gossip: Chas 'n' Dave to headline rock festival

 Examples

-The beauty of the plugin is that you have the entire arsenal of Textpattern tags available to you if you choose to use a form.
+You have the entire arsenal of TXP tags available to you in a calendar.
 Thus you can set the article’s start and end dates to the same day and set the start and end times to indicate the start and end of the event.
 You can then use standard <txp:posted /> or <txp:expires /> tags with various format strings to render the event’s criteria.

-Similarly you can use any other Textpattern tags to show as much or as little detail as you like in the calendar cell.
+Similarly you can use any other TXP tags to show as much or as little detail as you like in the calendar cell.

 <txp:smd_calendar section="events">